E. J. Underwood

-E. J. Underwood (born August 4, 1983) is a former American football defensive back.
+E. J. Underwood (born August 4, 1983) is an American former football defensive back.

 Early life

-As a prep, E.J. attended Hamilton High School.
+As a prep, Underwood attended Hamilton High School.
 His football abilities were so good that he received a 4-star prospect rating according to Rivals.com.
 He received NCAA Division I scholarship offers from Georgia Tech, Minnesota, Ohio State, Penn State, and Pittsburgh.

 College career

 Ohio State

 He played college football at Ohio State.
 He was a member of the 2002 NCAA National Championship team that defeated Miami (FL) in the national title game.

 Pikeville

-For his senior season, E.J. transferred to the University of Pikeville in Pikeville, Kentucky.
+For his senior season, Underwood transferred to the University of Pikeville in Pikeville, Kentucky.
 Pikeville is an NAIA Institution.
 At the time, they were ranked 7th in the nation.
 The Bears finished 7-3 that season.

 Professional career

 New York Giants

 He was signed by the New York Giants as an undrafted free agent in 2006 and spent the entire season on the team's injured reserve list due to an injured shoulder.

 In 2007, he was once again injured in the preseason, this time with a broken jaw.
 He was later released.